 Most of the aspirants think that Preliminary examination is a tough nut to crack and they feel that it is the traditional General Studies paper which makes their attempts miserable.
 This perception can’t be 100% right.
 The truth is that General Studies is easy to score when it is prepared smartly.
 So work smart instead of making it hard.

 To master General Studies for UPSC Prelims one needs to get down to basics and understand the concepts rather than mugging up facts or data.
-Best strategy for preparation of General Studies is by going through previous years question paper pattern.
+The best strategy for the preparation of General Studies is by going through previous years question paper pattern.
 If you follow this idea you can expect the questions that are going to come in the examination.

 If you are serious enough to devote 3 hours every day for seven months before Prelims you must be able to clear Prelims assuming you are good with paper II (i.e. CSAT).
 The maximum marks allotted for General studies for UPSC Prelims is 200 where a candidate has to answer 100 questions within a span of 2 hours.

 General Studies is the first paper for 200 marks in Civil Services Exam Prelims.
-This paper include questions from History, Geography, General Science, Economics, Polity, Environment, Art & Culture, Current Affairs etc.
+This paper includes questions from History, Geography, General Science, Economics, Polity, Environment, Art & Culture, Current Affairs, etc.

-Study about the expansion and the decline of the Europeans, the expansion of British empire and the administrative development in India during the British period ( 1650-1857).
-One need to have a good understanding of the Indian National movement(1800-1947).
-Focus more on post 1919 part of the Freedom movement.
+Study about the expansion and the decline of the Europeans, the expansion of the British empire and the administrative development in India during the British period ( 1650-1857).
+One needs to have a good understanding of the Indian National movement(1800-1947).
+Focus more on post-1919 part of the Freedom movement.
 Especially focus on the period after 1900, specifically 1919-1947 because questions are always asked frequently.
 For Modern History, go through ‘India’s struggle for Independence’ by Bipan Chandra.
 It covers all aspects of India’s freedom struggle – required for both prelims as well as mains.

 Art and Culture